 - For more information about the project and findings visit the HGS Study Webpage.

 Title I funds were awarded on a competitive basis to support summer school programs in the summer of 2010.
 Because this was a pilot study, one of the grant requirements was submission of program implementation data.
-Data submitted by grantees and the state assessment data are being used to conduct a state wide evaluation of the effectiveness of summer school programs in increasing student performance from the year before to the year after the summer school program implementation.
+Data submitted by grantees and the state assessment data were used to conduct a statewide evaluation of the effectiveness of summer school programs in increasing student performance from the year before to the year after the summer school program implementation.
+The impact of the program varied by grantee: some experience greater success in increasing student performance the year following the grant.
+English Language Learners, who participated in summer school programs, experienced a greater increase in performance in comparison to their academic and linguistic peers.
+The more effective math programs implemented, on average, between 19 to 57 hours of math programming.
+The more effective reading programs had more variability in the average number of hours provided.

-- Summary Report of the findings of the Summer School Evaluation - coming Summer 2013
+- Summary Report of the findings of the Summer School Evaluation and the Impact of Multiple Programs - pdf

 The goal of the School Improvement Grant (SIG) was to target low performing Title I schools and provide an intensive two year intervention aimed at improving students’ academic achievement.
 The OMNI Institute was contracted to conduct an evaluation of the SIGs implemented across several years (2004-2005 through 2007-2008).